Last Updated on

 Seasonal Cooking – Partridge in Red Wine and Medlar:

-It’s the game season – one of my favourite times of year for food.
-I tend to overindulge in Game with the justification that it is healthy (naturally organic and lower in fat that farm cultivated meat and poultry) but with a genuine love for the flavours of Autumn and Winter that I associate with my childhood.
+It’s the game season – one of my favourite times of the year for food.
+I tend to overindulge in Game with the justification that it is healthy (naturally organic and lower in fat than farm cultivated meat and poultry) but with a genuine love for the flavours of Autumn and Winter that I associate with my childhood.
 Early in the season game birds can be simply roasted, while later on, they may benefit more from a pot roast.
 The catch with a roast pheasant or partridge though is that there is seldom enough juices in the pan to make a good gravy – and unless you are a better cook than me, the lean meat tends to be a little dry.
+But, that’s the perfect excuse to make partridge with a red wine sauce – and then there’s the rest of the bottle to drink!

 Here’s what to do.
 You can make the sauce up in advance or prepare it as your partridge is roasting.
 Just remember to take the partridge out after 30 minutes and leave it to rest.